Renting a Christmas Tree from Primrose ValePublished:

 If you're gearing up to deck the halls, how about renting a Christmas tree from Primrose Vale, Cheltenham.
 Their tree rental scheme runs from the beginning of December, and visitors can head along to pick their tree to take home (or have delivered) and even reserve the same tree for next year, meaning your Christmas tree can become a regular feature of your family Christmas.

-Christmas Tree rentals start at £20 for a 3' tree, there is a deposit of £15 for rentals which you can leave with Primrose Vale to keep your same tree and collect (just a little taller!) next year.
+Christmas Tree rentals start at £25 for a 3' tree (going up by £5 increments thereafter), there is a deposit of £15 for rentals which you can leave with Primrose Vale to keep your same tree and collect (just a little taller!) next year.
 The delivery option is £10 each way.

 Cheltenham dad Gavin Garthwaite popped along to Primrose Vale to pick up his tree over the weekend with the family and has shared his experience and tips below.